rackeric/salary_report/README.md

 This script is used to generate a report showing how much each department is spending on employee salaries each quarter.

 # Requirements
-* Required libraries install instructions provided for CentOS.
+* Required libraries install instructions provided for CentOS 7 with `epel-release` repo installed.
 * MySQL running on localhost with root password set to 'password', or change db connection string in script.
-* Follow instructions to import `employees.sql` MySQL db at https://github.com/datacharmer/test_db
+* Follow instructions at https://github.com/datacharmer/test_db to import `employees.sql` MySQL db.

 Install required libraries: